SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/html-fundamentals/+page.md

 Notice that beyond text we can even include elements in other elements to change their behaviour.
 The ```<html>``` element defines our document which directly includes the elements ```<head>``` and ```<body>```.
 All content rendered on the screen is placed in body whereas [metadata](https://en.wikipedia.org/wiki/Metadata) such as the title and the icon of the page is placed in head.
 Understanding the details of [DOCTYPE](https://html.spec.whatwg.org/multipage/syntax.html#the-doctype) is not important at this stage but it is required for our browser to render HTML5 appropriately so you will find it in almost all HTML5 pages.

 ## Document Object Model
-Now, in order for you browser to understand how to render the content it needs to builds a [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) using the specified elements first.
+Using HTML, most browsers build a [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) (DOM).
+This is especially important to know later on when you want to dynamically change the structure of your document or style.
 Below is a self-contained HTML page that renders a heading (h1), paragraph (p) and an image (img) with its DOM represented in a tree structure containing each element as node.
 Each element can be nested within another element to make it a 'child' element.
 You can see this structure represented within the DOM tree with nodes branching from other nodes and represented in the order they are written.
 The content is rendered according to the tree structure.

 Feel free to write whatever you want and watch as the DOM tree updates and HTML renders live in your browser.
 If you want an example try ```<p>Member of the Sciuridae family</p>``` which is a paragraph element with the content "Member of the Sciuridae family" but any content works.